 As the sun was setting I removed the tent and then had my ouzo.
 For dinner I had left-over spaghetti.
 The wind became even gustier and Thetis was tossed all over.

 A lovely 70' sloop came and anchored nearby.
 She was a sight to behold.
 After dark she was completely illuminated by the flood deck lights from her spreaders.
 This is a rather common enough practice with large yachts.
 It seems to me that it is a rather ostentatious saying to all: “look at me, look at me, see what a large and expensive yacht I have!”
 In this particularly case the yacht was so beautiful that she had no need of such vulgar advertising.

 Friday August 19, 2011, Day 23

 I had trouble sleeping with the howling wind and all sorts of creaking noises as Thetis was swinging right and left.
 Dark thoughts overcame me.
 Suppose the snub brakes, suppose the chain gets jerked from its roller, etc. Finally I decided to set the 2nd anchor, just in case… It was about 2 AM.

 I did so without any real difficulty and after adjusting the tension of the 2nd anchor’s line to distribute the load and minimize the swing I felt much better and was able to go back to sleep.

 All morning Thetis was tossed around and the gusts were so strong that I could not put up the tent.
 I worked with the computer in the cabin.
-The forecasts are now all issuing gale warnings and predict force 8 and 9 winds for most of the Aegean including the Sea of Samos where we are.
+The forecasts were now all issuing gale warnings and predicted force 8 and 9 winds for most of the Aegean including the Sea of Samos where we were.
 One of the forecasts, Meteo (Athens Observatory), indicated a possible lessening of the wind by the evening.